nextgis/ngf-tutorial/tutorials/5_4_vector_filtering/README.md

 });
 ```

-The geometry can be passed:
+A geometry can be passed as:

-- String in wkt format and measured in EPSG:3857 coordinate system.
+- String in wkt format and EPSG:3857 coordinate system.
-- Array of lon/lat tuple, measured in EPSG:4326.
+- Array of lon/lat tuples in EPSG:4326.
-- Array of coordinates, in [west, south, east, north] order, measured in EPSG:4326.
+- Array of coordinates, in [west, south, east, north] order in EPSG:4326.

 ### More examples